Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 -   Admins can set a cap on a town/nation banks at town_bank_cap and nation_bank_cap in the config.yml.
 -   Admins can use '/ta toggle withdraw' to prevent mayors and kings from removing money from their bank.

-As of Towny 0.82.0.0 and onwards the cap on banks is a hard cap and does not allow any money to be added to the town/nation banks if it would put the bank over the limit.
+As of Towny 0.82.0.0 and on-wards the cap on banks is a hard cap and does not allow any money to be added to the town/nation banks if it would put the bank over the limit.
 This does not remove money from town/nation banks which are already over the limit.

 ------------------------------------------------------------------------